Lamar McGriggs

-Lamar V. McGriggs (born May 9, 1968 in Chicago, Illinois) is a former National Football League and Canadian Football League linebacker, having last played for the Winnipeg Blue Bombers.
+Lamar V. McGriggs (born May 9, 1968) is a former National Football League (NFL) and Canadian Football League (CFL) linebacker, having last played for the Winnipeg Blue Bombers.
+He was selected by the New York Giants in the eighth round of the 1991 NFL draft.

 On February 22, 2006, McGriggs became a free agent after the Bombers declined their option on him.
 He won a Grey Cup championship in 1999 with the Hamilton Tiger-Cats.

 McGriggs attended Thornton Township High School, Ellsworth Community College and Western Illinois University.